locka99/cpp-to-rust-book/namespacing_with_modules/index.md

 # Namespacing With Modules

-In C++ a namespace can be used to split your functions, variables and classes into logical blocks and allow the compiler to disambiguate them from other functions, variables and classes that might otherwise have the same name.
+In C++ namespaces allow you to group your functions, variables and classes into logical blocks and allow the compiler to disambiguate them from other functions, variables and classes that might otherwise have the same name.

 Namespacing in C++ is completely optional which means some code doesn’t do it at all while other code does. e.g.

 ```c++
 // Namespacing is usually a good idea